semgrep/semgrep-docs/docs/ignoring-files-folders-code.md

 ## Ignore findings

+**Ignoring** can also be a triage action.
+In this case, the code is scanned rather than excluded, and if a pattern match occurs, a finding record is generated that you can then triage as **Ignored**.
 See [Triage and remediate Semgrep Code findings in Semgrep Cloud Platform](/semgrep-code/triage-remediation/#ignore-findings) to learn how to:

 * [Ignore findings in Semgrep Cloud Platform](/semgrep-code/triage-remediation/#ignore-findings)
 * [Ingore findings through GitHub PR comments](/semgrep-code/triage-remediation/#ignore-findings-through-github-pr-comments.)